Treatments For Migraines

-Jaw clenching over time can lead to a build up of stiffness and inflammation in the temperomandibular joint which is the ‘hinge’.
+Jaw clenching over time can lead to a build-up of stiffness and inflammation in the temporomandibular joint which is the ‘hinge’.
 Mobilising the joint if it has built up stiffness and stress can be of great benefit to migraine sufferers.

 Cognitive Behavioural Therapy For Migraine

 Migraines have a significant emotional component in many cases.
 A significant percentage of migraine sufferers for example are people who struggle to express frustration/anger and tend to let those feelings build up.

 We don’t do this kind of therapy at Featherston Street Pain Clinic but consider ourselves to be excellent at identifying whether you might benefit from an increase in emotional resilience in the longer term.
 In these instances, we make gentle recommendations and can make referrals.